 While enrolled at Golden Gate University, students must report within (10) ten days all "reportable events" to the DSO for entry into SEVIS within the time period required by federal law.
-Failure to do so can cause a student to fall out of status and the student could be deported or potentially be banned from reentering the US.
+Failure to do so can cause a student to fall out of status and the student could be deported or potentially be banned from reentering the US for a period of up to ten years.

-SEVIS reportable events include: a change of name or address; a change of program or enrollment status, including changes between programs at Golden Gate University; failure to maintain status or complete the program; early graduation or program completion prior to the end date on the SEVIS I-20; disciplinary action taken by the school or as a result of the student being convicted of a crime; and any change involving dependents, such as adding dependents, or name or address change of dependents.
+SEVIS reportable events include: a change of name or address; a change of academic program or enrollment status, including changes between academic programs at Golden Gate

+University; failure to maintain status or complete the program; early graduation or program completion prior to the end date on the SEVIS I-20; disciplinary action taken by the school or as a result of the student being convicted of a crime; and any change involving dependents, such as adding dependents (spouse and children under the age of 21), or name or address change of dependents.

-At the beginning of fall (August) and spring (January) semesters, the DSO is required to report registration information for all SEVIS law students.
+At the beginning of fall (August) and spring (January) semesters, the School of Law DSO is required to report registration information for all F-1 and J-1 law students and scholars.